-This can be useful if you use something other than the windows explorer or if you get problems with the context menu displaying correctly. create a DWORD key with a value of 0 at HKCU\Software \TortoiseSVN\ShowContextMenuIcons if you don't want TortoiseSVN to not show icons for the shell context menu items.
-Set this value to 1 to show the icons again.
+This can be useful if you use something other than the windows explorer or if you get problems with the context menu displaying incorrectly.
+Set this value to false if you don't want TortoiseSVN to show icons for the shell context menu items.
+Set this value to true to show the icons again.